jjgonecrypto/eos-contracts/contracts/escrow/README.md

 # Escrow

-This is an example of an escrow holder.
-Any `eosio.tokens` can be transferred in, and the contract will hold them until vesting is invoked, distributing the percentage back that is owed to the user.
+This is an example of an escrow holder with vesting schedule.
+Any given tokens can be transferred in, and the contract will hold them until vesting is invoked, distributing the percentage back that is owed to the user.

 ## Steps